lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@part1`
 - A bit of history on role of sex {{1}}
-    - In most studies of health, drugs, only had men
+    - Most health or drug studies had only men
-    - Assumed women responded equally
+    - Assumed equal response in women
-    - But not true, e.g. some drugs harmful in women
+    - Not true, e.g. some drugs harmful in women
 - Ethnic ancestry also influential on health {{2}}
-    - Most studies still only in European-ancestry
+    - Most studies only in European-ancestry
     - But differences exist
-- So, always, *always* consider sex and ethnic ancestry {{3}}
+- *Always* consider sex and ethnic ancestry {{3}}

 `@script`